matthewjberger/eager/README.md

 8.)
 Create a directory named `build` inside the root of your clone of this repository.

 9.)
-Generate `Visual Studio 2015` solution and project files:
+Generate a `Visual Studio 2015` solution and project files:

     cmake -G "Visual Studio 14 2015" -T v110 ..